ChielBruin/Gitcovery/REFERENCE.md

 - :raise: Exception, when the given hash is empty

 ##### `load()`

-- Load the data for this commit.
+Load the data for this commit.
-- This function calls 'git show' and parses the output.
+This function calls 'git show' and parses the output.

+- :rtype: bool
+- :return: True when successfully loaded, False when already loaded

+##### `load_all(, load_diff=False)`

+Preload all the metadata of all commits.
+This method should be used when loading a large number of commits, as a significant speedup is achieved in this case.
+By default the meatadata does not include the diffs.
+This is done to reduce the execution time and most notably the memory usage.
+You can specify to load the diffs, but this is not recommended unless you need the diffs for all commits.

+- :type load_diff: bool
+- :return load_load_diff: Whether to load the diff data

 ##### `message()`
 - :rtype: str